elotroalex/the-creative-forum/_encounters/230920-in2-dumitrescu.md

   - Camila Roxana Marcone
 ---

-Join us for an evening with Irina Dumitrescu (University of Bonn) in conversation with Casandra Garza Reséndez and Camila Roxana Marcone.
+Join us for an evening with Irina Dumitrescu (University of Bonn) in conversation with Casandra Garza Reséndez and Camila Roxana Marcone on "Cultivating a Relationship with Yourself as a Writer."

 **Irina Dumitrescu** is a writer and the professor for medieval English literature at the University of Bonn.
 She is the author of _The